 Certificates of Participation (COPs) and Lease Revenue Bonds (LRBs) are financing structures utilizing lease obligations secured by an installment sale or by a lease-back arrangement between the City and another public entity, where the general operating revenues of the City are pledged to pay the lease payments, which are, in turn, used to pay debt service on the bonds or Certificates of Participation.
-These obligations do not constitute indebtedness of the City as defined under the state constitutional debt limitation and, therefore, are not subject to voter approval but typically subject to annual appropriation.
+These obligations do not constitute indebtedness under the state constitutional debt limitation and, therefore, are not subject to voter approval.

 Payments to be made under valid leases are payable only in the year in which use and occupancy of the leased property is available, and lease payments may not be accelerated.
 Lease financing requires the fair market rental value of the leased property to be equal to or greater than the required debt service or lease payment schedule.
-The governmental lessee is obligated to be placed in its Annual Budget the rental payments that are due and payable during each fiscal year the lessee has use of the leased property.
+The governmental lessee is obligated to place in its Annual

+Budget the rental payments that are due and payable during each fiscal year the lessee has use of the leased property